 In fact, studies have shown that writing in a gratitude journal three times a week has a tremendous impact on individual happiness and contentment.
+Imagine what daily journaling could do!
 But, what exactly are gratitude journals, and how can we help our kids utilize them?

 Gratitude for Kids: What is a Gratitude Journal?

-A gratitude journal is exactly as it sounds–a journal in which you can write down what you are grateful for.
+A gratitude journal is exactly as it sounds-a journal in which you can write down what you are grateful for.
+There are many ways to express gratitude, nothing is too big or too small.
 This can be as simple as sharing a meal with family, or as elaborate as listing the people you know and the contributions they have made in your life.